 The course comprises human biology, mathematics, problem solving skills, professional conduct and evidence practice.
 In addition, further modules include an introduction to the theory and practice of subjects and skills relating to optometry and ophthalmic dispensing, including visual optics, optics and ophthalmic lenses.

-All teaching on the Initial Year Optometry takes place at City and Islington College’s Centre for Applied Sciences, enabling you to benefit from the College’s expertise in the field of Optics and providing access to optics laboratories and a range of specialist equipment and resources.
+Please note that all teaching on the Initial Year Optometry takes place at City and Islington College’s Centre for Applied Sciences, enabling you to benefit from the College’s expertise in the field of Optics and providing access to optics laboratories and a range of specialist equipment and resources.
 The course is a separate one year programme taught at the college in London.
 Upon completion, you will have the opportunitiy to progress onto the Master of Optometry programme at the University.

 With good job prospects, this career is interesting, rewarding and can make a genuine difference.
 The career is suited to those who enjoy working with people.

 Teaching comprises a combination of lectures, exercise classes and practical classes, supported by computer-assisted and self-directed study.
 This approach promotes student involvement, utilising a broad mix of progressive approaches.